dh256git/project27/src/guidelines/index.md

 ## {{ page.title }}

-This page outlines the content and review guidelines followed by {{ site.brand }}.
+This page outlines our guidelines on creating and reviewing content.

 ### Content guidelines

-The content authoring guidelines evolve alongside the growth of the project.
-These guidelines play a role in ensuring that content is consistent and of high quality.
+We want high quality and consistent content.
+The content guidelines are revised periodically.
+We expect to improve as the site develops.

 [Read the content guidelines](./content.html)

 ### Review guidelines

 No content, and no author is perfect.
-This is why peer reviews are a valued contribution at {{ site.brand }}.
+This is why we value reviews from others.

 [Read the review guidelines](./review.html)